-On October 1, 2004, the Plan's Administrator named Fidelity Management Trust Company as Plan Trustee and record keeper.
-Fidelity Management Trust Company also served as the custodian of the Plan's assets for the years ended December 31, 2015 and 2014.
+Fidelity Management Trust Company is the Plan Trustee, record keeper, and served as the custodian of the Plan's assets for the years ended December 31, 2016 and 2015.
 The Administrator of the Plan may specify whether the investments of the Trust Fund shall be managed in whole or in part by the Trustee, one or more investment managers, the Administrator, or the participants as provided for by the Trust Agreement.